[Observation] Many smartphones in Japan do not support dual SIM or eSIM

 Case 2: Devices sold in China

-Since eSIM itself is regulated in China, all devices use physical SIM, and even if they support dual SIM, they are equipped with a card slot that allows you to insert two physical SIMs.
+In China, eSIM itself is regulated, so all phones use physical SIMs, and even if they support dual SIM, they are equipped with a card slot that can accommodate two physical SIMs

 Case 3: Devices sold in the United States